Sam Riegel

 Samuel Brent Oscar Riegel (born October 9, 1976) is an American voice actor.
 He is best known for his voice roles as Donatello in the 2003 Teenage Mutant Ninja Turtles series, Phoenix Wright in the Ace Attorney games, and Teddie from Persona 4.
 He has also worked for Nickelodeon as the voice director for Fresh Beat Band of Spies and Sanjay and Craig, as well as the voice of Riven in the revival of Winx Club.
 Since 2015, he has been a regular cast member of the web series Critical Role, in which he and other voice actors play Dungeons & Dragons.
-In 2022, the show's first campaign was adapted into the animated series The Legend of Vox Machina.
+In 2022, the show's first campaign was adapted into the animated series The Legend of Vox Machina, followed by the second campaign adaptation The Mighty Nein in 2025.

 Early life

 Samuel Brent Oscar Riegel was born in Washington, D.C. on October 9, 1976, the son of Lenore and Kurt Riegel.
 His mother later married author Jerome Charyn.
 His father works as a radio astronomer, environmental executive, and sailor.
 Riegel is of Jewish descent, with his grandmother being a Holocaust survivor.
 He is the older brother of actress Eden Riegel and the younger half-brother of filmmaker Tatiana S. Riegel.
 He grew up in Northern Virginia, where he began performing in local theater at the age of six.
 He was cast in the touring production of Les Misérables at the age of 11, and performed in The Sound of Music three years later.
 He also had television roles on Guiding Light and Another World as a teenager, but opted to pursue a career onstage over screen acting as he preferred the live feedback of a theater audience.
 He joined the Upright Citizens Brigade shortly after graduating from college.